binfu0728/Brain-imaging/README.md

 ***- 12/12/21 update***: update of the gaussian fit code with the new ability to estimate the rotational angle of a gaussian spot

 ***- 15/12/21 update***: The code for Generalized detection is uploaded.
 It is able to do part of IF staining and all of DAB staining at the moment with some maunally tuned parameters

+***- 20/12/21 update***: Fix the bug for intensity estimation with the dilation mask in gaussianFit, aggreCount and analysis_beta